-The player can appeal any TD decision related to the following subsections within 14 days of receiving notice of the TD's action.
+The player can appeal any TD decision related to the following subsections within 14 days of receiving notice of the TD's action (excluding previously scheduled leave time).

 3.15.2.1.
 Improper communication

 PHILOSOPHY: Any time a player is found to be sending messages to his/her opponent that are determined to be mildly inappropriate and/or harassing, the TD should set that player's ability to use the message option to silent.
 The purpose of this intervention is to prevent verbal harassment or otherwise obnoxious verbal exchanges while still allowing the players to play the game.